On 21 October 2019, the amendments to the Building and Construction Industry Security of Payment Act 1999 (NSW) have taken effect.

 The amendments also increase the penalties for a range of offences under the Security of Payment Act specifically for corporate offenders.
-Failing to provide a supporting statement and a payment claim will now have a maximum penalty of $110,000 for corporations.

 Remember that these changes are not yet in effect, but are expected to commence this year, 2019.
 We still have to wait for the exact effectivity date.